By Edward Kliszus

 Famed conductor Leopold Stokowski began his illustrious musical career at St. Barts as an organist, conductor, and choir director.
 Here in 1962, he founded and directed the American Symphony Orchestra.

-The cathedral’s nonpareil acoustics facilitated crisp delineation of the instruments and vocal parts with a glorious cathedral resonance.
+The cathedral’s nonpareil acoustics facilitated crisp instruments and vocal parts delineation with a glorious cathedral resonance.
 Instrumental shades and subtleties were remarkably portrayed and ensured clarity from rapturous pathos to musical pyrotechnics.

 After intermission, the Orchestra and organist joined the Bard Festival Chorale and tonight’s vocal soloists for Dame Ethel Smyth’s Mass in D (1891).
 A contemporary of England’s Sir Edward Elgar, Smyth is considered England’s greatest woman composer.
 She studied in Germany and was encouraged by musical luminaries like Edvard Grieg, Johannes Brahms, Clara Schumann, and violin virtuoso Joseph Joachim.